dolfin-adjoint/pyadjoint/docs/source/documentation/api.rst

-.. _fenics-adjoint-api-reference:
+.. _dolfin-adjoint-api-reference:

 ============================
-fenics-adjoint API reference
+dolfin-adjoint API reference
 ============================

 See also the :doc:`pyadjoint API reference <pyadjoint_api>`.